What to Send Your Accountant as a Creator or Influencer

 How Cadence helps

 Cadence is built around this handoff.
-The Export feature pulls together income by type, brand deals, gifted products, expenses, GST/HST notes and an evidence index — into a single accountant-ready package.
+The Export feature pulls together income by type, brand deals, gifted products, expenses, GST/HST notes and an evidence index — into a single export you can send to your accountant.

 The goal is not to replace your accountant.
 The goal is to send them something they can actually work with.